View Charles Fenick's Obituary on TheDay.com and share memories

 |

-Niantic - Charles L. Fenick, 78 years, of Niantic, passed away Thursday March 5, 2020, at Bride Brook Health and Rehabilitation Center.
-He was born May 1, 1941, in Mount Vernon, the son of the late Andrew and the late Catherine (née Kozdemba) Fenick.
-He is survived by his wife, Joan Fenick of Niantic.
+Charlie was a member of Christ Lutheran Church in Niantic since 1965, serving as first service head usher and a member of the food kitchen crew.
+He was a lifetime member of the Subvets Club, Inc. and a member of the Holland Club.
+He enjoyed being a volunteer docent at the Nautilus Museum.
+Charlie was a lifetime runner and in 2012, he passed 109,000 recorded miles.
+He ran hundreds of road races and was a medalist at the Connecticut Senior Games and Nutmeg Games.
+He won the road race for his age group and medaled in the 100 and 200 meter dashes.
+Charlie was a man with many interests and talents.
+He was an avid reader, always curious to learn new things.
+He enjoyed photography, stained glass art and painting.
+His art ranged from scenes of Martha's Vineyard to submarines and animals, to name a few.
+He was a devout Christian, loved his family, and was proud to be a submariner.

+Charlie was predeceased by his first wife, Sarah (nee Harraden); and his brother, John.
+He leaves his wife of 23 years, Joan (nee Francisconi); his brother, Andrew (Denise) of Charleston, R.I.; son, Joshua of Niantic, daughter, Beth Grayeb (Glen) of Darien, daughter, Rebecca Ashcraft (David) of Darien and stepson, Adam Francisconi of Niantic.
+He had five grandchildren: Emma and Jack Grayeb and Marcus, Luke and Chase Ashcraft.
+He also leaves Barbara and Stewart Morse; and David Harraden, his Woodstock family and their children.
+Charlie was a devoted husband, father and grandfather; he will be dearly missed by his family.

-Visitation will be held from 5 to 7 p.m.
-Monday, Mar 9. at the Thomas L. Neilan & Sons Funeral Home, 48 Grand Street, Niantic.
-A Funeral Service will be held at 11 a.m.
-Tuesday, Mar.
-10, at Christ Lutheran Church, 24 Society Road, Niantic.
-A full obituary will appear in Sunday's edition of The Day.
+Calling hours will be from 5 to 7 p.m.
+Monday, March 9, at Thomas L. Neilan & Sons Funeral Home, 48 Grand St., Niantic.
+A funeral service will be held at 11 a.m.
+Tuesday, March 10, at Christ Lutheran Church, 24 Society Road, Niantic.
+Burial will be private.
+In lieu of flowers, donations may be made to the Miracle League of Southeastern Connecticut, c/o East Lyme Parks and Recreation, 41 Society Rd., Niantic, CT 06357 or MLSECT.org.